Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 The "Asset Mode" control can be set to "Image ID" or "Mask ID".

-When the "Image ID" mode is used you are accessing the masks based upon the index number of the source images defined in the .pts file.
+When the "Image ID" mode is used you are accessing the masks based on the index number of the source images defined in the .pts file.

-When the "Mask ID" mode is used you are accessing the masks based upon the index number of the individual mask assets stored in the .pts file.
+When the "Mask ID" mode is used you are accessing the masks based on the index number of the individual mask assets stored in the .pts file.

 Typical Node Connections: